 Bailey Martens – Web Editor

 Hey, Fam.
 I am Bailey but most people call me Bails or Bay Leaves.
-This year through media management I hope to get people to care about Mars Hill.
+As one half of the media management team this year, I hope to get people to care about Mars Hill.
 I love this school, journalism, and social media.
-I am over the moon to get to bring together those three aspects in my role.
-Being the online presence for Mars’ Hill allows me to connect to more than just Trinity and impact those beyond our community with the beautiful thoughts and ideas that students, alumni, and professors have.
+I am over the moon to get to bring together those three aspects with my role.
+Being the online presence for Mars’ Hill allows me to connect to more than just TWU and impact those beyond our community with the beautiful thoughts and ideas that students, alumni, and professors have.
 It is my hope that we can bring the kingdom this year through Mars’ Hill and spread that far and wide using various online platforms.
 But in the simplest sense, being apart of the 2017/2018 Mars’ Hill team is fulfilling little eight-year-old Bailey’s dream of growing up and becoming Rory Gilmore.
 Somehow I made it and I will never be able to express my gratitude enough for that.